Getting an ulcerative colitis (UC) diagnosis can be overwhelming, scary, and for some, embarrassing.

 These groups are great places to meet people with similar experiences.
 Members can share tips with each other on managing the condition.

-There are private online communities that nonprofits host.
-Only people living with UC are able to join these channels.
+There are private online communities hosted by nonprofits.
+Only people living with UC can join these channels.

 - Crohn’s & Colitis Community